-Fat necrosis happens when an area of the fatty breast tissue is damaged, usually as a result of injury to the breast.
-It can also happen after breast surgery or radiation treatment.
-Fat necrosis is more common in older women with very large breasts.
+Fat necrosis is a benign (non-cancerous) breast condition that can develop when an area of fatty breast tissue is injured.
+It can also develop after breast surgery or radiation treatment.

-Oil cysts and areas of fat necrosis can form a lump that can be felt, but usually doesn’t hurt.
-Sometimes the skin around the lump looks thicker, red, or bruised.
-These changes can be hard to tell apart from cancers on a breast exam or even a mammogram.
-A biopsy (removing all or part of the lump to look at the tissue under the microscope) may be needed to find out if the lump contains cancer cells.
+Oil cysts and areas of fat necrosis can form a lump that can be felt, but it usually doesn’t hurt.
+The skin around the lump might look thicker, red, or bruised.
+Sometimes these changes can be hard to tell apart from cancers on a breast exam or even a mammogram.
+If this is the case, a breast biopsy (removing all or part of the lump to look at the tissue under the microscope) might be needed to find out if the lump contains cancer cells.

-These breast changes do not increase a woman’s risk of breast cancer.
+These breast changes do not affect your risk for breast cancer.

 Guray M, Sahin AA.
 Benign breast diseases: Classification, diagnosis, and management.
 Oncologist.
 2006;11;435-449.

 Hartmann LC, Sellers TA, Frost MH, et al. Benign breast disease and the risk of breast cancer.
 N Engl J Med.
 2005;353:229-237.

 Kerridge WD, Kryvenko ON, Thompson A, Shah BA.
 Fat necrosis of the breast: A pictorial review of the mammographic, ultrasound, CT, and MRI findings with histopathologic correlation.
 Radiol Res Pract.
 2015;2015:613139.

 Sabel MS. Overview of benign breast disease.
 UpToDate.
 2021.
 Accessed at https://www.uptodate.com/contents/overview-of-benign-breast-disease on November 3, 2021.